-When you start Impress for the first time, the Presentation Wizard is shown.
-Here you can choose from the following options:

-Empty presentation gives you a blank document

-From template is a presentation designed with a template of your choice

-Open existing presentation

-Click Create to open the main Impress window.

-For detailed instructions about how to use the Presentation Wizard, see “Creating a new presentation using the Presentation Wizard” on page 187.
+When you start Impress for the first time, the Presentation Wizard may be shown.
+See “Creating a new presentation using the Presentation Wizard” on page 187.
+Otherwise, the main Impress window is displayed.

-If you prefer not to use the Presentation Wizard in future, you can select Do not show this wizard again.
-You can enable the wizard again later in Tools > Options > LibreOffice Impress > General > New document and select the Start with wizard option.
+You can turn the Presentation Wizard on and off in Tools > Options > LibreOffice Impress > General > New document by selecting or deselecting the Start with wizard option.

 Main Impress window